-FCC joins with other area Open and Affirming UCC Houston area churches to reach out to the GLBT community at Houston’s Pride Festival with an information tent and parade float.
+FCC joins with other area Open and Affirming UCC Houston area churches to reach out to the LGBT community at Houston’s Pride Festival with an information tent and parade float.
 Extending a welcome to our church family in this way is coordinated by FCC’s Board of Church in Society.

 The purpose of MAM is to help families and individuals who find themselves in temporary crisis and in need of assistance to maintain self-sufficiency and avoid homelessness.
 MAM provides emergency and financial assistance and other educational programs designed to put families back on their feet.
 FCC members volunteer their time working at the thrift shop and we conduct annual fund drives to purchase school uniforms and school supplies for local students.

 SEARCH provides food, showers, shelter, job training, assists with job applications, and provides an address for those homeless who are seeking employment.
 Associated with SEARCH is the HOUSE OF TINY TREASURES, a quality children’s day care facility for those participating in the SEARCH program.
 At one time, this was the only day care center in Houston for homeless children.
+FCC provides financial support.